OpenVisualCloud/Media-Transport-Library/doc/build_WIN.md

-# Intel® Media Transport Library compilation and build on Windows OS (MSYS2)
+# Media Transport Library compilation and build on Windows OS (MSYS2)

 ## 1. Introduction

-This document contains instructions for installing and configuring the Intel® Media Transport Library for Windows Operation System in MSYS2 environment.
+This document contains instructions for installing and configuring the Media Transport Library for Windows Operation System in MSYS2 environment.

 ## 2. Prerequisites